druid-io/druid-io.github.io/_posts/2013-08-06-twitter-tutorial.md

 ## About Druid ##

-Druid is a rockin' exploritory analytical data store capable of offering interactive query on big data in realtime - as data is ingested.
+Druid is a rockin' exploratory analytical data store capable of offering interactive query of big data in realtime - as data is ingested.
 Druid drives 10's of billions of events per day for the [Metamarkets](www.metamarkets.com) platform, and Metamarkets is committed to building Druid in open source.

 Thanks for taking an interest in Druid.
 This tutorial will help clarify some core Druid concepts.
 We will go through one of the Real-time examples and issue some basic Druid queries.
 The data source we'll be working with is the [Twitter spritzer stream](https://dev.twitter.com/docs/streaming-apis/streams/public).
 If you are ready to explore Druid, brave its challenges, and maybe learn a thing or two, read on!